Rlizaran/mathplotlib-challange/README.md

 * After creating a regression line for Capomulin Regimen based on Average Tumor Volume vs. Weight, shown that the heavier the mouse, the bigger average tumor volume has.
 However, after randomly selecting a mouse from Capomulin Regimen, we observed that they always have a decline on tumor volume over time points.

 * Regression line --> y = 0.95x + 21.55

+# Summary

+I have found duplicate information attached to a specific mouse ID and it was been removed all the data related to that mouse ID as it was asked for the project, leaving a total of 248 mice in the study group.
+The mice gender population was found to be a total of 50.4% male and 49.6% female.
+After comparing the results and observations with the help of a scatter graph and box graphs, we can conclude that the second-best Drug Regimen is Capomulin after Ramicane.
+The results are very promising and not very different than Ramicane.
+Overall, the drug regimen is very effective in reducing the tumor volume over 45 days.